 Click on the above video to see what Michael signed.
 Then read the full story in the eBook, Michael’s Dream, and learn what it means for gorilla conservation.
 You’ll find it in the “Reading” section of Kids4Koko.

 We believe that as people learn about Michael and Koko through their gorilla stories and signs, they will gain empathy for gorillas worldwide.
 And they’ll want to help them survive and thrive and grow the rainforests.
 Humans and gorillas working together can keep this planet green and healthy for all species.
-And you can show them the way!

 The Kids4Koko Pledge